Category Archives: Independent Horror

 Grade: B-

-As a fan of all things horror, and with a robust appreciation for the horror film genre, the inclusion of clowns in said genre films is always a stroke of genius, and the 2016 film aptly titled, Clown, establishes a creepy premise right off the bat.
+As a fan of all things horror and with a robust appreciation for the genre, clowns in said genre are always a stroke of genius, and the 2016 film, Clown, establishes a creepy premise right off the bat.

 After seeing the film, it was not until a few days later that the story began to marinate more with me and I gained a bit more appreciation than I had once the film originally ended.

-Clown reminds me quite a bit of the mid-2000’s Showtime horror anthology series, Masters of Horror, though, in fact, the film is a full running length of one hour and forty minutes.
+Clown reminds me of the mid-2000s Showtime horror anthology series Masters of Horror, though the film is one hour and forty minutes long.

-Determined to save the day, Kent discovers a very old clown suit in the attic of one of his abandoned houses and dons the costume.
-The next day, Kent and Meg are startled when Kent is unable to remove the costume even when pliers, a hacksaw, and other horrid machinery is used on him.
+Kent discovers an old clown suit in the attic of one of his abandoned houses and dons the costume.
+The next day, Kent and Meg are startled when Kent cannot remove the costume even when pliers, a hacksaw, and other horrid machinery are used on him.

-The story then introduces a strange character named Herbert Karlsson, who informs Kent that the clown costume is not a costume at all, but rather the hair and skin of an ancient demon from Northern Europe.
+The story then introduces a strange character named Herbert Karlsson (Peter Stormare), who informs Kent that the clown costume is not a costume, but the hair and skin of an ancient demon from Northern Europe.

-The demon needs to feast on and devour children to survive, Kent realizes, as he begins to become ravenous with hunger.
+The demon needs to feast on and devour children to survive, Kent realizes as he becomes ravenous with hunger.
 Karlsson attempts to kill Kent, revealing that the only way to destroy the beast is via beheading.

-Sad is the death of a lonely trailer park-type kid, only looking for just a friend in Kent- little does he know his short days are numbered.
+Sad is the death of a lonely trailer park-type kid, only looking for a friend in Kent, little does he know his short days are numbered.

 As strong and measured as the story idea is, Clown does have some negatives.
-The film has an overall amateurish quality to it, and certainly not because it is an independent film.
-Rather, the style almost comes across as a student film project.
+The film has an amateurish quality, not because it is an independent film.
+Rather, the style almost comes across as a student film.

-Some of the actings is not great, specifically actress Laura Allen as Meg.
+Some of the acting is not great, specifically actress Laura Allen as Meg.
 The filmmakers might have been wiser to make this project more of an episodic venture instead of a full-length release.

 Clowns, kids, and demons make a fun combination for horror and the aptly named Clown is a solid B-movie effort in the glorious chambers of the cinematic horror genre.

-With a few tweaks and zip-ups, Clown might have been an even more memorable film.
-It will not go down in history as a masterpiece but does have the necessary elements for a good watch.
+With a few tweaks and zip-ups, Clown (2016) might have been an even more memorable film.
+It will not go down in history as a masterpiece but has the necessary elements for a good watch.

 Chained-2012